johndpope/beiras-rnn/google_cloud/README.md

 ### Lib needed in app engine
-The python library that you need to use in the App Engine  must be in lib dir
+The python libraries that you need to use in the App Engine  must be in lib dir

 ```sh
 source activate google-cloud-ml